 The maximum retail price is the full form of MRP.
-It is calculated by the manufacturer of a product and it is the highest possible price that can actually be charged for that product from a customer and it comprises of all the taxes that are levied on that product.
+The manufacturer of a product calculates it, and it is the highest possible price that can actually be charged for that product from a customer, and it comprises of all the taxes that are levied on that product.

 The objective of having a maximum retail price is to ensure that the customers are not charged anything beyond that amount.
-With MRP being printed on a product’s packaging, the scope for sellers to sell goods to customers at a higher price becomes negligible.
+With MRP being printed on a product’s packaging, sellers’ scope to sell goods to customers at a higher price becomes negligible.
 It restricts the shopkeepers to fool the customers by charging anything above the printed price of the product.

-Companies fix MRP so that they can very easily compete in the industry and at the same time earn sufficient profits to run their business operations smoothly.
-Maximum retail price ensures that the constancy of commodities is maintained for all the areas and sellers don’t charge the buyers anything beyond the printed price.
+Companies fix MRP so that they can very easily compete in the industry and, at the same time, earn sufficient profits to run their business operations smoothly.
+The maximum retail price ensures that commodities’ constancy is maintained for all the areas, and sellers don’t charge the buyers anything beyond the printed price.
 It ensures that the buyers are charged a maximum of the printed price only.

-To summarize it can be learned that the objective of the maximum retail price is to ensure that there is an utmost level of customer awareness with respect to the price of commodities that they are willing to buy and discouraging sellers from selling commodities on unjust prices.
+To summarize, it can be learned that the objective of the maximum retail price is to ensure that there is an utmost level of customer awareness concerning the price of commodities that they are willing to buy and to discourage sellers from selling commodities at unjust prices.
 With MRP being printed on products, it is difficult for a shopkeeper to fool its buyers by charging a price higher than the actual printed price.
 It also helps the government in eliminating the possibilities of tax evasion.

 How does it Work?

 Maximum retail price works by disallowing the vendors from overcharging the customers.
-It is the maximum price that a seller can quote his buyers and anything charged beyond that would be illegal.
-Customers are now well aware of the role that is played by the prices printed on a product and they know that a seller cannot charge them anything beyond that and they can always ask the latter to quote a price below the MRP.
+It is the maximum price that a seller can quote his buyers, and anything charged beyond that would be illegal.
+Customers are now well aware of the role of the prices printed on a product, and they know that a seller cannot charge them anything beyond that, and they can always ask the latter to quote a price below the MRP.